LunaSare/spring2023-data-science/assignments/week4_activities.md

 * Use the `mean` function to calculate the average fruit width in cm.
 * Use the function `summary` on your `data_table` object.
 Can you find the average fruit width in the output of the function?
 Is it the same as the one you obtained using the function `mean`?
 * Look at the output of the function  `summary`.
 What is the average fruit length in cm?
-* Create the following subset CSV files of your original `data_table` object.
-Use square brackets to subset and the function `write.csv` to write the files into the `data` folder:
+* Create the following subset tables from your original `data_table` object.
+Use square brackets to create:
   - A subset of `data_table` that contains the first 10 rows.
   - A subset of `data_table` that contains the last 20 rows.
   - A subset of `data_table` that contains rows 12, 17, 23 and 145.